What is the sculpture garden expansion?

 How will this affect traffic in that area of City Park?

 When will construction take place?

 How does NOMA plan to protect wildlife in the area?

 The Sydney and Walda Besthoff Sculpture Garden opened in 2003 on a five-acre site adjacent to NOMA, housing over 64 sculptures by modern and contemporary artists.

-The Sculpture Garden expansion will include an additional six acres of land in New Orleans City Park, with sites for additional sculptures, as well as an amphitheatre and stage, pedestrian bridges and walkways, a new gallery, and an outdoor classroom.
+The Sculpture Garden expansion will include an additional six acres of land in New Orleans City Park, with sites for additional sculptures, as well as an amphitheatre and stage, pedestrian bridges and walkways, a sculpture pavilion, and an outdoor learning environment.
 Like the existing garden, it is free and open to the public seven days a week.

 NOMA’s initiative to expand the sculpture garden, and keep it free to the public, is critical to our vision for the future of the museum, especially as we focus on increasing community access to the arts, growing our constituency, and making all of the museum’s spaces learning environments, inside and out.

 Set within New Orleans’ historic City Park, the proposed six-acre expansion will include an additional six acres in City Park – an area of land across Franklin D. Roosevelt Mall, bordered by Golf Drive, Berky’s Circle, E. Alferez Drive, and Collins Diboll Circle, adjacent to the New Orleans Museum of Art.

 NOMA’s primary mission is to share significant art and artists with the broadest possible public.
 The expansion enables NOMA to offer an increase in available programming and learning environments such as film screenings, theater productions, physical wellness classes, community workshops, events, tours, and city-wide festivals.
 An outdoor classroom at the north edge of the garden will provide a flexible and informal gathering space, offering opportunities for classes and special projects.